murpholinox/murpholinox.github.io/_posts/2021-04-01-installTexLive.md

 layout: post
 title: How to install Tex Live in Fedora?
 published: true
-tag: LaTex
+tag: latex
 ---

-Here  is how to install the latest version of Tex Live in Fedora.
+Here  is how to install the latest version of Tex-Live in Fedora.

 1.

 ```bash
 sudo dnf -y install aria2 perl-Tk tk
 cd ~/Downloads